 A very important step!

-So, you've outlined your USPs, built credibility through social proof and earned some trust by showing the humans behind the work.
+So, you've outlined your USP, built credibility through social proof and earned some trust by showing the humans behind the work.
 These are all selling points that can work in your favor.

 In this section, bring all of those points together to emphasize why your agency is the best for the job.